websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/integrating-objects-with-third-party-services/using-google-sheets-with-objects/using-wyzebulb-to-sync-object-data-with-google-sheets.md

 Follow these steps to sync Object data to a Google Sheet:

-1. Log in to [Wyzebulb](https://www.wyzebulb.com/) and click *Create Flow*. <!--NOTE: Is this the first step?
-Previously, it went straight into step 2 without mentioning 'Create Flow'-->
+1. Log in to [Wyzebulb](https://www.wyzebulb.com/) and create a Flow.

 1. For the trigger, select the *Webhooks* app.